transloadit/rails-sdk/README.md

 This is the official Rails gem for [Transloadit](http://transloadit.com).
 It allows you to automate uploading files through the Transloadit REST API.

+This gem provides browser integration.
+If you're looking to do video transcoding / image resizing initiated from your own serverside Ruby code, please use the [ruby-sdk](https://github.com/transloadit/ruby-sdk) instead.

 ## Install

 ```bash